Homemade vs Commercial Pet Food: Which Is Better for Your Pet?

 - low energy

-- coat changes
+- sudden changes in appetite

 What Ingredients Matter Most?